debpal/GeoAnalyze/docs/watershed.rst

 =======================
-Watershed Delineation
+Watershed Hydrology
 =======================

-This section provides a brief overview of the features available for watershed delineation using a Digital Elevation Model (DEM).
+This section provides a brief overview of the features available for watershed hydrology using a Digital Elevation Model (DEM).

 Class Instance